mtclark0518/project4/README.md

 All of my ideas centered around relational data so I knew I wanted to use PSQL for my db.

-After a lunch and learn on Monday from anthony romero at spruceLabs the prospect of utilizing AI to create a chat-bot as a feature seemed way more feasible.
+After a lunch and learn on Monday from Anthony Romero at spruceLabs the prospect of utilizing AI to create a chat-bot as a feature seemed way more feasible.
 Without much realization I recognized that the application I had begun to map was essentially an AIAD - artificially intelligent assistant director.

 ## Link to LIVE Hosting